Ch4t4r/Nebulo/README.md

 [Download the latest version](https://play.google.com/store/apps/details?id=com.frostnerd.smokescreen) from Google Play Store.

 ## Aurora Store
-Search for Nebulo and download it from [the Aurora Store](https://gitlab.com/AuroraOSS/auroradroid), which is a F-Droid mirror.
+Search for Nebulo and download it from [the Aurora Store](https://gitlab.com/AuroraOSS/AuroraStore), which is a G-Play mirror.

+## Aurora Droid
+[Aurora Droid](https://gitlab.com/AuroraOSS/auroradroid) is an alternative to the F-Droid app.
+Follow the F-Droid instructions below.

 ## F-Droid
 Follow these steps if you're using F-Droid: